ntlinh16/riakKV-eval/README.md

 ## How to run the experiment

-### 1. Download the source code:
+### 1. Clone the repository:

-git clone the project from the git repo:
+Clone the project from the git repo:

 ```
 git clone https://github.com/ntlinh16/riakKV.git